-This centre teaches traditional stone carving skills to visitors of all ages and you can choose the length of your course to create your masterpiece.
+This centre in Swanage teaches traditional stone carving skills to visitors of all ages and you can choose the length of your course to create your masterpiece.
 You aren’t limited to stone either, Burngate Centre provides a varied schedule of other art and rural craft courses and family activities.

 Don't miss: Once your course is finished, you can browse the craft shop or enjoy a coffee and cake in the tearoom while taking in the phenomenal view across Swanage and the seafront, to the Isle of Wight beyond.

 If there was a nationally recognised go-to for coasteering then Purbeck would probably be the place.
 The dramatic cliffs make a spectacular backdrop to those brave enough to go exploring the coast.

 There are numerous companies that operate off the Purbeck cliffs and who often choose to concentrate their coasteering activities at Dancing Ledge.
 Two local companies to try out are: Land and Wave and Cumulus.

 St Aldhelms Head, just 6 miles south of Swanage is the most southerly point of the Purbeck Coast.
 With a Norman chapel, coastguard lookout and a line of white cottages, it is an iconic Purbeck landmark.

 Yet there is more to this place than meets the eye.
 The caves and tunnels have provided an otherworldly backdrop for various sci-fi films and are home to the rare greater horseshoe bat, while the plateau above was the location of secret wartime developments in radar technology.

 Don't miss: Take the circular walk from Worth Matravers where, on return, you can enjoy a well-earned rest at the tearooms.

 Smugglers’ Way is another circular walk, this time from Worth Matravers to Seacombe.
 You walk down the valley through fields from Worth Matravers, just a 6-mile drive, along to Winspit Cove, a disused quarry famous for its caves which were used as a backdrop for Doctor Who in the 1960s and ‘70s.
-This cove boasts a limestone lagoon, great for swimming and snorkelling in good weather, making it the perfect stop for anyone of their holidays.
+This cove boasts a limestone lagoon, great for swimming and snorkelling in good weather, making it the perfect stop on any holiday.